telerik/blazor-docs/upgrade/rendering-changes/list.md

 @[template](/_contentTemplates/common/good-styling-practices.md#good-styling-practices)

->caption Provide some custom CSS rules to the header of the Grid.
+>caption Provide some custom CSS rules to the header and cells of the Grid.
 In the `Advisable` tab you can see the good practices in action.

 <div class="skip-repl"></div>
 ````Advisable